 - responsibility to social and environment.

 IRPC requires that all employees to complete an acknowledgement and conformity form and submit this to the Office of Corporate Affairs.
-Moreover, IRPC also disseminates the concept and provides training for its employees on corporate governance and business ethics via new employee orientation and periodic review via e-learning system.
+Moreover, IRPC also disseminates the concept and provides training for its employees on corporate governance and business ethics via new employee orientation, CG Day, training course and periodic review via e-learning system.

 Reporting on Breaches